-Noise cancelling earbuds often have a dedicated control button or slider that activates or disables the noise cancelling feature.
-Such button is often located either directly on the earbuds or somewhere close to the noise cancelling electronic circuit, which tends to be situated near the audio jack.
+Noise-canceling earbuds often have a dedicated control button or slider that activates or disables the noise-canceling feature.
+Such button is often located either directly on the earbuds or somewhere close to the noise canceling electronic circuit, which tends to be situated near the audio jack.

-Most noise cancelling earbuds that connect via the 3.5mm audio jack, instead of the USB Type-C connector, require a source of power, usually either a rechargeable lithium-ion battery or a single AA or AAA battery.
-Without power, the noise cancelling feature usually doesn’t work, and some headphones even refuse to play music altogether.
+Most noise-canceling earbuds that connect via the 3.5mm audio jack, instead of the USB Type-C connector, require a source of power, usually either a rechargeable lithium-ion battery or a single AA or AAA battery.
+Without power, the noise canceling feature usually doesn’t work, and some headphones even refuse to play music altogether.

 Wireless or Wired

 Noise-canceling earbuds are either wireless or wired, with each of these two types having certain pros and cons.
 Much of what you may read online or hear from other people about the difference between wireless and wired earbuds and headphones is based on outdated information and misconceptions.

 The wireless technology that makes it possible to listen to music played on your smartphone without any wires has evolved significantly over the past decade.
 When we now talk about wireless earbuds and headphones, we usually refer to those that connect via Bluetooth.
 There are, however, other types of wireless communication methods as well.

 - Infrared – The first wireless earbuds and headphones used infrared waves to transmit and receive data over the air.
 Yes, that’s the same technology used in home remote controls, and infrared headphones are plagued with the same problems as your TV remote.
 Namely, a limited transmission range, the inability to pass through obstacles, and a high degree of static interference.
 These days, infrared earbuds and headphones are mostly obsolete.